mathiassoeholm/markdown-link-updater/README.md

 This extension contributes the following settings:

-- `markdownLinkUpdater.useGitIgnore`: Ignore files that are ignored by Git.
-Default value is true.
+- `markdownLinkUpdater.slowUseGitIgnore`: Skip files that are ignored by git.
+This can be SLOW on large projects, so it is encouraged to active it on a per project basis.
+Default value is false.

 ## Release Notes